 Can I still log in to MessageMedia if my identity provider is experiencing an outage?

-If you have Enforce SAML authentication turned on and your IDP is down, you should contact the Support Team and we can turn off “Enforce SAML” to allow administrators and users that existed beforehand to log in in with email again.
+If you have Enforce SAML authentication turned on and your IDP is down, you should submit a support request and we can turn off “Enforce SAML” to allow administrators and users that existed beforehand to log in in with email again.